wdlctc/rtp/tutorials/RTP_tutorial.rst

                 test_loss, int(ddp_loss[1]), int(ddp_loss[2]),
                 100. * ddp_loss[1] / ddp_loss[2]))

-2.4 Define a distributed train function
+2.4 Define a distributed train function, note we recommand to warp model on cpu then transform it into GPU in order to save memory.

 .. code-block:: python